inducer/loopy/doc/tutorial.rst

 Counting operations
 ~~~~~~~~~~~~~~~~~~~

-:func:`loopy.get_op_map` provides information on the number and type of
+:func:`loopy.get_op_map` provides information on the characteristics and
-arithmetic operations being performed in a kernel.
-To demonstrate this, we'll
+quantity of arithmetic operations being performed in a kernel.
+To demonstrate
-create an example kernel that performs several operations on arrays containing
+this, we'll create an example kernel that performs several operations on arrays
-different types of data:
+containing different types of data:

 .. doctest::